ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Added CLI commands for generating Prolets and Widgets
    - Fixed a CLI bug where it didnt ask for the migration location if not specified
    - Fix white screen on first access to a group template which exists on files, but not yet on database
+   - Add ?is_frontedit=y query parameter when performing Frontedit requests

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists